daodiseoanchor/anchor-web-app/app/src/pages/terms/assets/tos2.md

 - _Cyberattack_.
 Activity that seeks to interfere with or compromise the integrity, security, or proper functioning of any computer, server, network, personal device, or other information technology system, including (but not limited to) the deployment of viruses and denial of service attacks.
 - _Fraud and Misrepresentation_.
 Activity that seeks to defraud us or any other person or entity, including (but not limited to) providing any false, inaccurate, or misleading information in order to unlawfully obtain the property of another.
 - _Market Manipulation_.
 Activity that violates any applicable law, rule, or regulation concerning the integrity of trading markets, including (but not limited to) the manipulative tactics commonly known as spoofing and wash trading.
 - _Other Harmful Acts_.
-Attempts to engage in or engage in, any potentially harmful acts that are directed against Terraform Labs, including but not limited to violating or attempting to violate any security features of Terraform Labs, using manual or automated software or other means to access, “scrape,” “crawl” or “spider” any pages contained in or on the Interface, introducing viruses, worms, or similar harmful code into the Interface, or interfering or attempting to interfere with use of the Interface by any other user, host or network, including by means of overloading, “flooding,” “spamming,” “mail bombing,” or “crashing” the Interface or any other Terraform Lab properties.
+Attempts to engage in or engage in, any potentially harmful acts that are directed against Daodiseoform Labs, including but not limited to violating or attempting to violate any security features of Daodiseoform Labs, using manual or automated software or other means to access, “scrape,” “crawl” or “spider” any pages contained in or on the Interface, introducing viruses, worms, or similar harmful code into the Interface, or interfering or attempting to interfere with use of the Interface by any other user, host or network, including by means of overloading, “flooding,” “spamming,” “mail bombing,” or “crashing” the Interface or any other Daodiseoform Lab properties.
 - _Any Other Unlawful Conduct_.
 Activity that violates any applicable Law, including, without limitation, any relevant and applicable anti-money laundering and anti-terrorist financing laws and any relevant and applicable privacy and data collection laws, in each case as may be amended.

 ### 10. No Professional Advice